huangyz0918/EECS-6.01/README.md

 ## Notes

 I like this course very much and I also spent the whole term to finish it last year.
-I think we're not the best grop but luckly we got the highest score eventually, thanks for my teacher Mr. Fang and Mr. Whang and your lots of English vibes. :heart:
+I think we're not the best grop but luckly we got the highest score eventually, thanks for my teacher Mr. Fang and Mr. Vong and your lots of English vibes. :heart: